coolsamson7/inject/README.md

 # Limitations

 Depending on the specific bean definition, it may be required that the corresponding classes derive from `NSObject`.
 This limitation is due to the - missing - `Swift` support for relection.
-As soon as the language evolves i would change that..
+As soon as the language evolves i would change that.

 # Roadmap
 * support more package managers